 If you’re not bound by religious rituals, there are still a few guidelines to keep in mind.
 Traditionally, people were buried in their best outfits, such a suit for a man and a dress for a woman.
 If you opt to go this route, keep in mind that the outfit of choice should be freshly laundered, arms should be covered, and don’t forget to include all pieces of the outfits.
 By this, I mean that socks or stockings and undergarments are a must, and you might consider including a handkerchief, scarf, belt, glasses, and even jewelry.

 There might be possessions of yours that your loved ones will want to cherish.
 Although you might think no outfit is complete without your trademark watch, ring, or tie, that item might serve as a valued keepsake or heirloom to someone else.
 Also, if you're tasked with choosing the clothes for a recently departed loved one, our How To Choose Clothing For The Deceased article is a helpful resource.

 I’ve always supported straying from the norm and choosing an outfit that is special to you.
 For example, if you want to support your favorite team for eternity, choose a team jersey.
 Proud of the time you served your country?
 Select your military uniform.
 Maybe, you just want to dress appropriately for the “long slumber” by wearing your favorite pajamas.
-Whatever you choose, make sure it’s something that is you, because unlike the trendy ensembles I saw this week, this is also how your family and friends might remember you forever.
+Whatever you choose, make sure it’s something that is you, because unlike the trendy ensembles on display at fashion week, this is also how your family and friends might remember you forever.